 Above photo of the carrier was about 8 months after my time on board.

 My job on the flight deck was to look for problems with tires, control surface positions etc. as the just landed planes taxied to the forward catapults.
 My instructions were to walk along near the plane and give thumbs up if OK and thumbs down otherwise before the plane got to the forward elevator.
 Thumbs down was not needed over the days of this training for the pilots.
 The ship came to port every evening and we used barracks on land.
 This short deployment, very near the end of my enlistment, was a very interesting highlight and at the peak of my experience as an aviation Marine.
 We did not see combat but we were ready if needed.

 I picked up my discharge papers from the gate guard on Sunday morning Sept 4 1960 and took a bus home.

 Two weeks later I was enrolled and attending classes at the University of Minnesota.
-There was little time then to recall what has been written above now 60 years later.
-This story was possible because of letters saved by myself and Larry.
+There was little time then to recall what has been written above now some 60 years later.
+This story was possible because of my original military orders saved and letters saved by myself and Larry.

 Now some 60 years later, I think about some things: